Dysoxylum rugulosum: Description

-The tree grows up to 20 m tall with a trunk diameter of up to 20 cm.
+Dysoxylum rugulosum grows up to 20 m tall with a trunk diameter of up to 20 cm.
 The bark is brown.
 The sweetly scented flowers are yellowish.
 The fruits are orange, multi-lobed, up to 5 cm long.

 Distribution and habitat

 Dysoxylum rugulosum is found in Sumatra, Peninsular Malaysia and Borneo.
 Its habitat is rain forests from sea-level to 2050 m altitude.